 Longshan Culture (2900-1500 B.C.).
-Superbly formed, marks from it being plucked from tomb.
+Superbly formed, marks attest to it being plucked from tomb.
 Authenticated.
 10” h, 10” d

-The Longshan tribe, dwelled from about 2500-2000 B.C. in what is today Shanxi, Henan, and Shandong.
+The Longshan tribe dwelled from about 2500-2000 B.C. in what is today Shanxi, Henan, and Shandong.
 The most important characteristic of this cultural group is the lack of painted pottery, with their ceramics only made in black, grey, or brown.
 Instead of attention on colors, the Longshan potters had mastered the art of the pottery wheel.
 The artistic execution of the form more than makes up for the lack of painted ornamentation.
-This jar is an excellent example of the kind of pottery they produce.
+This jar is an excellent example of the kind of pottery they produced.

 Authenticated at the Arts of Pacific Asia Show in San Francisco in Feb.
 2004.
 (Old base sells on request).